 Other Flavor-Enhancing Ingredients

-One last tip to making the perfect plant-based holiday “meatloaf” is to jazz it up with dried fruit or other sweet flavors.
+One last tip for making the perfect plant-based holiday “meatloaf” is to jazz it up with dried fruit or other sweet flavors.
 For example, this Cranberry Lentil Loaf is topped with a maple-balsamic glaze.
 This Holiday Vegetable Loaf includes cranberries and a spiced cranberry sauce glaze.
-And this Hazelnut and Orange Nut Roast pairs dried cranberries with orange zest and a cranberry sauce topping.
+This Hazelnut and Orange Nut Roast pairs dried cranberries with orange zest and a cranberry sauce topping.
 You could also try adding diced, dried pineapple or apricots to your roast as well.

 For more ideas, check out our vegan “meatloaf” recipes page and 10 Satisfying Veggie Meatloaf Recipes You Need To Make This Thanksgiving!